Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 ### Install Helm Chart

-The chart can be installed directly with Helm or any other common Kubernetes deployment tool.
+The chart can be installed directly with Helm or any other common Kubernetes deployment tools.

 If installing with Helm directly, the following command will install the chart:
 ```console